-Table 5.
+Table 9.
 Alaska's HIT/E Pathway

 Initiative Current State Future Activity PI Program PI Program activities began in January 2010 with the PAPD and will continue through final provider payments in 2021.
 The agency has responded to the changes mandated by additional CMS rules and developed outreach initiatives to encourage and support provider attestations.
 As the program has matured, the focus has been on electronic data sharing and interoperability between providers.
 Alaska has encouraged data sharing and interoperability via its HIE and has offered enhanced opportunities for data sharing.
 DHSS will continue to administer the PI Program until its anticipated end date in 2021.
 DHSS has received funding to further expand data sharing and interoperability as described in other sections.
 While the recent Medicaid Expansion has not increased the number of providers, Medicaid membership has increased.
 DHSS is offering enhanced interoperability to assist providers with increased patient populations.
 DHSS is also expanding the number of participating providers on the statewide HIE to include both Eligible Providers as well as those that are not able to participate in the PI Program, such as Behavioral Health providers, enabling increased opportunities to meet PI requirements as well as enabling data sharing across all providers involved in patient care.

-Initiative Current State Future Activity SLR Modifications The current SLR has been in place since the beginning of the DHSS PI Program.
+SLR Modifications The current SLR has been in place since the beginning of the DHSS PI Program.
 It has been continuously modified in response to CMS changes to the program, including the Stage 2 and 2013 changes prescribed by the 2012 Rule, the changes for 2014 Flexibility, and the 2015 and 2016 program year changes for the 2015 - 2017/Stage 3 Rule.
-Changes for PY19 have been released and are in production.
+Changes for PY19 were released and the PY19 attestation period has closed.
 Changes will be implemented for PY 20.
 Other changes will be implemented as needed.
-Current plans for attestation periods include: PY 19 from January to May of 2020; PY 20 in late 2020; PY 21 from July 1 through August 30 of 2021.
+Attestation periods through PI Program closeout are as follows: PY 20 from January 1 through March 31 of 2021; PY 21 from July 1 through August 30 of 2021.
 DHSS intends to continue to use the current vendor through the end of the program.

-Master Client Index (MCI) Implementation/Enhancements The existing MCI has been in place since 2011.
+Initiative Current State Future Activity Master Client Index (MCI) Implementation/ Enhancements The existing MCI has been in place since 2011.
 The MCI currently contains data on almost all Alaska citizens.
 Alaska Medicaid supports continued DDI of the statewide MCI to assist EPs and EHs in meeting PI requirements.
 Additionally, this DDI effort will allow for the development of automated data feeds to the DHSS Client Services Dashboard, enabling providers to improve their capability for transition of care and care coordination activities for all Alaskans.
 Further development of the MCI will support and improve use of certified EHR technology by enabling providers to submit health care data to DPH and other state agencies via the Direct Gateway.

-Initiative Current State Future Activity MMIS Replacement Implementation The MMIS known as Alaska Medicaid Health Enterprise has been operational since October 2013 and was certified in 2018.
+MMIS Replacement Implementation The MMIS known as Alaska Medicaid Health Enterprise has been operational since October 2013 and was certified in 2018.
 The system is available to providers who participate in the medical assistance programs as well as the FA and state staff.
 Alaska Medicaid Health Enterprise is a web-enabled solution for administering all Medicaid programs.
 It has self-service features so users can access the system through a user-friendly web portal.
 The MMIS will continue to be modified as required.
 Alaska's contract with its MMIS vendor will end soon.
-Alaska is beginning to explore further modernization through modularity starting with an updated MITA SS-A.
+Alaska is beginning to explore further modernization through modularity starting with an updated MITA SS-A which is in progress.